-Observational characteristics such as variation in thermal emission from orbital phase curves, and net Doppler-shift obtained from high-resolution spectra, in principle, provide a means to constrain the rotation rate for some hot-Jupiter planets (Rauscher & Kempton 2014).
+Observational characteristics such as variation in thermal emission from orbital phase curves, and net Doppler-shift obtained from high-resolution spectra (as a function of orbital phase), in principle, provide a means to constrain the rotation rate for some hot-Jupiter planets (Rauscher & Kempton 2014).
 Although these techniques may not be individually suited to distinguish the rotation rates, the combination of these two techniques may show observable differences with rotation rate.